Skip to main content

 Green Recovery Challenge Fund

-This funding will develop a nature recovery network across the West Midlands and will deliver environmental enhancements including the creation of wildlife corridors reconnecting fragmented habitat for endangered species such as water voles.
+This funding has helped nature recovery network across the West Midlands and has delivered environmental enhancements including the creation of wildlife corridors reconnecting fragmented habitat for endangered species such as water voles.

 Green Recovery Challenge Fund

-The project will involved improving over 30 miles of canals and enhancing seven SSSI's (Sites of Special Scientific Interest).
-A 12 mile community orchard will be planted between Birmingham and Wolverhampton.
-The orchard will be along our canals which are near the venues for the Birmingham 2022 Commonwealth Games sites helping to make the Games the greenest ever.
+The project involved improving over 30 miles of canals and enhancing seven SSSI's (Sites of Special Scientific Interest).
+A 12 mile community orchard has been planted between Birmingham and Wolverhampton.

-The canal project will also form a partnership with the Council for Learning Outside the Classroom, supporting up to 500 schools with environmental learning, to inspire the next generation.
+The canal project also created a partnership with the Council for Learning Outside the Classroom, supporting up to 500 schools with environmental learning, to inspire the next generation.
 Walsall Council is also part of the partnership.

 Government funded

 The Government's Green Recovery Challenge Fund was developed by Defra and its Arm's-Length Bodies.
-The fund is being delivered by The National Lottery Heritage Fund in partnership with Natural England, the Environment Agency and Forestry Commission.
+The fund was delivered by The National Lottery Heritage Fund in partnership with Natural England, the Environment Agency and Forestry Commission.

-• To improve over 30 miles of waterway habitats linking seven nature reserves.
-This will include linking 14 fragmented local nature reserves and greenspaces adjacent to Wyrley & Essington and Walsall Canals contributing to creating a Nature Recovery Network
+• Improve over 30 miles of waterway habitats linking seven nature reserves.
+This included linking 14 fragmented local nature reserves and greenspaces adjacent to Wyrley & Essington and Walsall Canals contributing to creating a Nature Recovery Network

 • Carry out enhancements to seven SSSI's including along the Cannock Extension and Anglesey Branch Canal and at Fens Pools Nature Reserve, Belvide Reservoir, Bittel Reservoir, Shrewley Cutting and at Brewins Cutting

-• Creating five community orchards and planting 500 fruit trees along our canals in Wolverhampton to Worcester to create the World's longest community orchard
+• Create five community orchards and plant 500 fruit trees along our canals in Wolverhampton to Worcester to create the World's longest community orchard

 • Improve the condition of 4 miles of hedgerows